Henrik Olrik

 Ole Henrik Benedictus Olrik (24 May 1830 – 2 January 1890) was a Danish painter, sculptor and applied artist.

 Early life and education

 Henrik Olrik, born in Copenhagen, was son of customs inspector Henrik Johan Ludvig Olrik and Benedicte Martinette (née Heiberg).

-Olrik was admitted to Royal Danish Academy of Fine Arts in 1844 where he initially studied sculpture under Herman Wilhelm Bissen, while in the same time working at the Royal Copenhagen Porcelain Factory, where he made reduced copies of Bertel Thorvaldsen works.
+Olrik was admitted to Royal Danish Academy of Fine Arts in 1844 where he initially studied sculpture under Herman Wilhelm Bissen, while at the same time working at the Royal Copenhagen Porcelain Factory, where he made reduced copies of Bertel Thorvaldsen works.
 He graduated from the Academy in 1851 after winning two silver medals for his works in 1848 and 1851.

-In 1854 Olrik went to Paris pursue his painting interests.
+In 1854 Olrik went to Paris to pursue his painting interests.
 He studied in the studio of Thomas Couture and had his first painting exhibition in 1855.